Steven Harris (defensive tackle)

-Steven Harris (born August 14, 1984) is a former American college and professional football player who was a defensive tackle in the National Football League (NFL) for a single season in 2007.
-Harris played college football for the University of Florida, and was a member of a BCS National Championship team.
-Thereafter, he played professionally for the Denver Broncos of the NFL.
+Steven Harris (born August 14, 1984) is an American former professional football player who was a defensive tackle for one season with the Denver Broncos of the National Football League (NFL) in 2007.
+Harris played college football for the Florida Gators, and was a member of a BCS National Championship team.
+Thereafter, he played in the NFL for the Broncos.

-Early years
+Early life

 Harris was born in Homestead, Florida in 1984.
 He attended Coral Gables Senior High School in Coral Gables, Florida, where he played high school football for the Coral Gables Cavaliers.

 College career

 Harris accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he was a defensive lineman for coach Ron Zook and coach Urban Meyer's Florida Gators football teams from 2003 to 2006.
 He was a starting defensive tackle for the 2006 Gators team that defeated the Ohio State Buckeyes, 41–14, in the 2007 BCS National Championship Game.
 As a senior in 2006, Harris was the recipient of the Gators' James W. Kynes Award, recognizing the lineman who "best exemplified mental and physical toughness and iron-man determination."